czue/pegasus-docs/upgrading.md

 ## Manually, using branches

 If you don't want to, or can't, use the Github integration, you can manually upgrade your project with git branches.
-Note that this is a much longer and more complicated process than using the Github integration, which handles most of these steps for you.
+Note that this is a longer and more complicated process than using the Github integration, which handles most of these steps for you.

 With this option you maintain a "pure" Pegasus branch in your repository with no other modifications.